MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 Refer to the Example composite device section below for an illustrative example BOS that specifies *UVC-FSSensorGroupID* and *UVC-FSSensorGroupName*.

-If you cannot update the device firmware as described above, you can use a custom INF and specify that your camera is part of a sensor group by specifying a sensor group ID and name as follows.
+If you can't update the device firmware as described above, you can use a custom INF and specify that your camera is part of a sensor group by specifying a sensor group ID and name as follows.
 The custom INF file (based on the inbox UVC driver) must include the following AddReg entries:

 **FSSensorGroupID**: REG_SZ: "{your sensor group ID GUID}"